 Get to know myRent with a quick overview video:

 It’s no secret that the Healthy Homes Standards have been causing landlords a few headaches.
-We’ve been talking with our friends from Warm Fuzzies about HHS compliance and here's what they had to say:
+We’ve been talking with our friends from Healthy Homes NZ about Healthy Homes compliance and here's what they had to say:

-Other common causes of failure are poorly-fitted pet doors and open fireplaces (if they’re unused), so if a property has either of these, double check them before your next inspection.
+Other common causes of failure are poorly fitted pet doors and open fireplaces (if they’re unused), so if a property has either of these, double-check it before your next inspection.

 If you have agreed with your tenant in writing that the fireplace will be left open, then that won’t cause a failure, but you must keep written documentation and treat this as part of your tenancy agreements.